-The Group has commitments as at 31 December 2021 for branch refurbishments and automation projects of AED 531 million (2020: AED 699 million).
+The Group has capital commitments as at 31 December 2023 for branch refurbishments and automation projects of AED 928 million (2022: AED 560 million).

 39 RELATED PARTY TRANSACTIONS

-Emirates NBD Group is partly owned by Investment Corporation of Dubai (55.75%), a company in which the Government of Dubai is the majority shareholder.
+Emirates NBD Group is partly owned by Investment Corporation of Dubai (40.92%, 2022: 55.75%), entity which is wholly owned by the Government of Dubai.

-Deposits from and loans to government related entities, other than those that have been individually disclosed, amount to 5% (2020: 6%) and 6% (2020: 5%) respectively, of the total deposits and loans of the Group.
+Deposits from and loans to Dubai government related entities, other than those that have been individually disclosed, amount to 5% (2022: 4%) and 10% (2022: 9%) respectively, of the total deposits and loans of the Group.
 These entities are independently run business entities, and all financial dealings with the Group are on normal commercial terms.